kaustubhk24/blog-portfolio/blog/2021-02-27-python-if-else.md

 slug: /python-if-else/
 ---
 **Task**
-Given an integer,�n, perform the following conditional actions:
+Given an integer, n, perform the following conditional actions:

- * If��n is odd, print�`Weird`
+ * If  n is odd, print `Weird`
- * If��n is even and in the inclusive range of�2�to�5, print�`Not Weird`
+ * If  n is even and in the inclusive range of 2 to 5, print `Not Weird`
- * If�n�is even and in the inclusive range of��6 to 20�, print�`Weird`
+ * If n is even and in the inclusive range of  6 to 20 , print `Weird`
- * If�n�is even and greater than�20, print�`Not Weird`
+ * If n is even and greater than 20, print `Not Weird`

 **Input Format**

-A single line containing a positive integer, n�.
+A single line containing a positive integer, n .

 **Constraints**